-The following table presents the calculation of Organic ASV plus Professional Services as of February 28, 2023.
+The following table presents the calculation of Organic ASV plus Professional Services as of May 31, 2023.
 With proper notice provided as contractually required, our clients can add to, delete portions of, or terminate service, subject to certain limitations.

-(dollar amounts in millions) As of Fe February 28, 2023 As reported ASV plus Professional Services (1) \$ 2,074.0 Currency impact (2) (1.0) Acquisition ASV (3) (171.3) Organic ASV plus Professional Services \$ 1,901.7 Organic ASV plus Professional Services growth rate 9.1 %
+(dollar amounts in millions) As of M fay 31, 2023 As reported ASV plus Professional Services (1) \$ 2,120.1 Currency impact (2) 0.1 Acquisition ASV (3) Organic ASV plus Professional Services \$ 2,120.2 Organic ASV plus Professional Services growth rate 8.0 %

-- (1) Includes \$23.2 million in Professional Services. - (2) The impact from foreign currency movements. - (3) Acquired ASV from acquisitions completed within the last 12 months.
+(1) Includes \$24.3 million in Professional Services.

+(2) The impact from foreign currency movements.

+(3) ASV from acquisitions completed within the last 12 months.

-As of February 28, 2023, Organic ASV plus Professional Services was \$1.9 billion, an increase of 9.1% compared with February 28, 2022.
-Organic ASV increased due mainly to increased sales to existing clients and, to a lesser extent, price increases to existing clients and new client sales, partially offset by existing client cancellations.
+As of May 31, 2023, Organic ASV plus Professional Services was \$2.1 billion, an increase of 8.0% compared with May 31, 2022.
+The increase in Organic ASV was primarily driven by higher sales to existing clients and, to a lesser extent, price increases to existing clients and new client sales, partially offset by existing client cancellations.

-Organic ASV increased across all our segments, with the majority of the increase related to the Americas, followed by EMEA and Asia Pacific.
-This increase was driven by additional sales in our workflow solutions, primarily in Research & Advisory and Analytics & Trading, and, to a lesser extent, CTS.
+Organic ASV increased in all our segments, with the majority of the increase related to the Americas, followed by EMEA and Asia Pacific.
+This increase was driven by additional sales in our workflow solutions, primarily in Analytics & Trading, followed by Research & Advisory and CTS.
+Sales increased in Analytics & Trading mainly from our performance & reporting products, portfolio analytics solutions and portfolio & benchmark services.
 Sales increased in Research & Advisory mainly due to higher demand for our workstations.
-Sales increased in Analytics & Trading mainly from our portfolio analytics solutions, performance and reporting products and portfolio and benchmark services.
-CTS sales increased mainly from our data management solutions, company data and real time data solutions.
+CTS sales increased mainly from our data management solutions and real time and company data.